Home improvements in public housing

 Housing SA will send you a letter telling you if your application has been approved or not.

-If you are applying to install solar panels you will have to wait for both provisional approval and final approval before you start work.
+If you are applying to install solar panels you will have to wait for both provisional approval and final approval from Housing SA before work can start.

 On this site